Please fill out the following form to submit a Request for Quote to any of the following companies listed on

-Lasers can cut and drill different types of materials that are difficult for conventional machining.
-Lasers can cut high strength metals such as titanium and steel superalloys.
-Aside from these high strength metals, because of its ability to do controlled fracture, laser cutting is used for cutting crystals, ceramics, and even diamonds.
+Lasers can cut and drill different materials that are difficult for conventional machining.
+Lasers can cut high-strength metals such as titanium and steel superalloys.
+Aside from these high-strength metals, laser cutting is used for cutting crystals, ceramics, and even diamonds because of its ability to do controlled fracture.

 Fast Drilling Speeds

 Since there is no required tool positioning against the workpiece, drilling speeds only depend on the configuration of the optical system and the movement of the cutting head.
-Moreover, the complexity of the profile to be cut has minimal effect on the incremental cost to operate the machine.
+Moreover, the complexity of the profile to be cut has minimal effect on the incremental cost of operating the machine.

 No Residual Stress

-Since most of the molten material is blown off by the assist gas, there are no residual stresses present along the drilled edges.
+Since most of the molten material is blown off by the assist gas, no residual stresses are present along the drilled edges.
 This results in a clean, mechanically stable cut.

-Despite these advantages, the current technology of laser drilling cannot completely replace conventional methods.
+Despite these advantages, current laser drilling technology cannot completely replace conventional methods.
 Below are the main reasons.